Hike at a Glance

 Accessing the Glenburn Heritage Precinct is straightforward.
 By car, navigate to the intersection of Kings Highway and Charcoal Kiln Road.
 Look for signage for the Glenburn Heritage Precinct.
 There’s a designated car park located right off Charcoal Kiln Road, next to the trailhead.
 Here, you’ll find information boards with a map of the area and details on the various trails available within the precinct.

-Closest towns to this walk: Bungendore, Bywong, Canberra, Fyshwick, Jerrabomberra, Queanbeyan, Tharwa
+Nearby towns: Bungendore, Bywong, Canberra, Fyshwick, Jerrabomberra, Queanbeyan, Tharwa

 About the region